Catering and Service Providers

 PENDING

 An order is pending, if the order was created or edited and a limitation applies.
-An administrator can ACCEPT
+An administrator can ACCEPT or REJECT a pending order.

 REJECTED